 The last straw - NPR

 Starbucks’ elimination of plastic straws is bad for disabled people - Teen Vogue

 What do you think?
-Record your thoughts here, or leave a comment below.
+Record a video comment or leave your thoughts in the comments below.